Build Thread Bill's 75 CJ5 ground up rebuild

 It's amazing how much time it takes to remove 35 years of crud and rust from a Jeep tub.
 It's been almost a month since my last post, and scraping, sanding grinding is pretty much all I've been doing on it.
 Of course, trying to run a business in between all that takes some time too. :rolleyes:

 But I'm starting to see some light at the end of the tunnel.
 I got the underside cleaned and in primer.
 The interior of the tub is almost to the same point.
-Just the trans hump and one foot panel to finish.
+Just the Transmission hump and one foot panel to finish.
 The old floor pans have been cut out and just about ready for the new pans and floor supports.
 Hope to haul it over to a buddy's shop in the next couple of weeks to get all the welding done on the body.
 Once that's done, I'll do what little body work it's gonna get (it's a trail rig, not a show car), spray another coat of primer on the whole tub, then bedliner the interior and under side and camo the outside.

 Anyway, here's some new progress pics. - Bill